aptech/docs/docs/CR-sqpSolveMT.rst

         procedure pointed to by &fct.
         par1 is constructed using the ''pack''
         functions.
-    :type par1: an instance of structure of type PV
+    :type par1: an instance of structure of type :class:`PV`

     :param ...: Optional extra arguments.
         These arguments are passed untouched to the user-provided objective function, by sqpSolveMT.